MohammedAlghamdi3/Blood-Donation/README.md

 ![](./image_website/1.jpg)

-### The Dashboard contains the following :
+### The Dashboard contains the following:
-1-Number of Volunteers in both genders based on ABO blood group system.
+**1-Number of Volunteers in both genders based on ABO blood group system.
 2-Number of Volunteers in each city
 3-Number of Volunteers per month in 2018
 4-Total Number of Volunteers